fkoulen/pacman-themed-iot-cuckoo-clock/docs/journal.md

 # Week 2

+### Sunday (17th of September)
+Today I continued working on the REST API.
+I implemented the Create & Read endpoint.
+So far I've learned more about classes and objects in PHP by using PHP Data Objects (PDO).
+I have also used these endpoints in my web application.

+### Saturday (16th of September)
+Today I learned how to structure my code in a better way.
+I started with creating the REST API for my web application.
+I used [this tutorial](https://www.codeofaninja.com/create-simple-rest-api-in-php/) to help me with this.

 ### Thursday (14th of September)

 Today I implemented CRUD functionality in my web application.
 I did this with the help of [this